jony255/libSSD1306/README.md

 All of the commands present in the datasheet are defined as `enum`s and grouped according to the table they are in.
 For example, `Table 9-1`'s title is `Fundamental Command`.
-Its corresponding type declaration `enum ssd1306_fundamental_command`.
+Its corresponding type declaration is `enum ssd1306_fundamental_command`.
 All of the `enum` definitions can be found in `./include/ssd1306/ssd1306.h`